ashiqsultan/jwt-auth-boilerplate/README.md

 2. Send a GET request with incorrect token.
 Response: "Token is not valid"
 3. Send a GET request with correct token.
 You will be sucessfully taken to the next middleware in the application stack

-## Mechanism
+## How this works
-JWT is generated using a "Private key" and "Token options" When a JWT token is received from the client it is checked with a "Public key" and our "Token options" You can use private keys for both
+* JWT is generated using a "Private key" and "Token options"
+* When a JWT token is received from the client it is checked with a "Public key" and our "Token options"
+Note: You can use private keys for both generating and verifying the token

-I didn't use Passport to Authenticate because it is very heavy for this simple task.
-Use passport only if you neeed to Authenticate using other social media accounts
+This module doesn't use Passport JS to Authenticate because it is very heavy for this simple task.
+Use passport.js only if you neeed to Authenticate using social media accounts.